JannisEbling/Advanced_RAG_Web-Application/README.md

 - Context Recall
 - Answer Similarity

 ## 🔍 Use Case: Machine Learning Theory and Research

 This RAG application was developed to be used with the Book *"Deep Learning - Foundations and Concepts"* by Christoper M. Bishop and Hugh Bishop.
 Eventhough the techniques displayed in this project are universally applicable, some of the functions to preprocess and clean the text, as well as some of the system prompts are specifically designed for this usecase in mind.

 ## 🌟 Future Implementations

 - add evaluation pipeline
-- add web interface
-- chek all config with file paths
+- change vectorstore to more versatile postgresql database
 - Parent/Child Retriever
-- Fine-tuning embedding models
+- read in documents with Azure document intelligence
+- add features like adding document to web application
 - Multi Modal RAG
 - extract Key_entities and do a wikisearch or rag search on them to clarify understanding

 ## 🚀 Getting Started

 ### Prerequisites

 - Python 3.8+
-- API key for your chosen LLM provider
+- API key for your chosen LLM provider (Azure OpenAI recommended)
+- HuggingFace API key for embeddings

 ### Installation (without Docker)